smartiniOnGitHub/fastify-webhook/README.md

 By default the plugin map a default handler on the URI `/webhook` to be called via POST.

 The plugin exposes some handlers, for common base operations:
-- `acknowledgeWebHookHandler` (default handler) that simply acknowledge the request, and reply with a simple json response
+- `acknowledgeWebhookHandler` (default handler) that simply acknowledge the request, and reply with a simple json response
-- `echoWebHookHandler` it dumps the given input data in the (json) response
+- `echoWebhookHandler` it dumps the given input data in the (json) response
-- `loggerWebHookHandler` it dumps some info on the request using Fastify logger but of course for a real world usage you need to specify your own handler function, with arguments '(req, reply)'.
+- `loggerWebhookHandler` it dumps some info on the request using Fastify logger but of course for a real world usage you need to specify your own handler function, with arguments '(req, reply)'.